OBenner/data-engineering-interview-questions/dwha.md

 [Table of Contents](#Data-Warehousing-Architecture)

 ## What are Non additive facts?
 Non-additive facts are facts that cannot be summed up for any of the dimensions present in the fact table.
-However they are not considered as useless.
+However, they are not considered as useless.
 If there is changes in dimensions the same facts can be useful.

 [Table of Contents](#Data-Warehousing-Architecture)